 Therefore, the Developer will be owed additional funds with reimbursements expected to be made from the proceeds of future installments of bonds over the next several years.
 Each future issue of bonds is intended to be sold at the earliest practicable date consistent with the maintenance of a reasonable tax rate in the District (assuming projected increases in the value of taxable property made at the time of issuance of the bonds are accurate) see "THE DEVELOPER - Utility Development Agreement."
 The District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
-The issuance of additional bonds is subject to approval by the TCEQ pursuant to its rules regarding issuance and feasibility of bonds.
+The issuance of additional non-road bonds is subject to approval by the TCEQ pursuant to its rules regarding issuance and feasibility of bonds and the City.
 In addition, future changes in health or environmental regulations could require the construction and financing of additional improvements without any corresponding increases in taxable value in the District.
 See "THE BONDS - Issuance of Additional Debt."

-The District may issue bonds or other obligations necessary to provide those improvements and facilities for which the District was created, with the approval of the TCEQ and, in the case of bonds payable from taxes, the District's voters.
+The District may issue bonds or other obligations necessary to provide those improvements and facilities for which the District was created, with the approval of the TCEQ, as applicable, and, in the case of bonds payable from taxes, the District's voters.
 On November 6, 2012, voters within the District authorized the issuance of unlimited tax bonds in the principal amounts of \$22,065,000 for the purpose of providing water, wastewater, and drainage facilities to meet the needs of the residents and customers of the District.
-The Bonds constitute the first installment of bonds issued by the District.
-Following the issuance of the Bonds, \$19,600,000 in unlimited tax bonds authorized by the District voters will remain authorized but unissued for water, wastewater and drainage facilities.
-See "FINANCIAL STATEMENT - Authorized But Unissued Bonds."
+The Bonds constitute the second installment of bonds issued by the District.
+Following the issuance of the Bonds, \$16,600,000 in unlimited tax bonds authorized by the District voters will remain authorized but unissued for water, wastewater and drainage facilities.
+See "FINANCIAL STATEMENT - Table 3 - Unlimited Tax Bonds Authorized But Unissued."

-The District has reserved in the Bond Order the right to issue the remaining \$19,600,000 in authorized but unissued water, wastewater and drainage facilities bonds and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
-All of the remaining \$19,600,000 water, wastewater and drainage facilities bonds may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the Attorney General of the State of Texas and the TCEQ.
+The District has reserved in the Bond Order the right to issue the remaining \$16,600,000 in authorized but unissued water, wastewater and drainage facilities bonds and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
+All of the remaining \$16,600,000 water, wastewater and drainage facilities bonds may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the City, the Attorney General of the State of Texas and the TCEQ.
 In the opinion of the District's engineer, the remaining authorization should be sufficient to reimburse the Developer for the water, wastewater and drainage facilities required to serve development within the District.
 See "THE SYSTEM."

-GOVERNMENTAL APPROVAL . . .
+GOVERNMENTAL APPROVAL...
 As required by law, engineering plans, specifications and estimates of construction costs for the facilities and services to be purchased or constructed by the District with the proceeds of the Bonds have been approved, subject to certain conditions, by the TCEQ.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS."
-The TCEQ approved the issuance of the Bonds by an order signed on August 25, 2020 (the "TCEQ Order").
+The TCEQ approved the issuance of the Bonds by an order signed on , 2022 (the "TCEQ Order").
 In addition, the Attorney General of Texas must also approve the legality of the Bonds prior to their delivery.
+Additionally, the District anticipates obtaining approval by the City of Austin, Texas (the "City") on or about July 28, 2022.